52nd (East Lancashire) Light Anti-Aircraft Regiment, Royal Artillery: Crete

 Air attacks on Crete began in March, but became intense on 14 May, and by 19 May the RAF had been virtually driven from the air while shipping losses in Suda Bay harbour were mounting.
 It was decided to withdraw the remaining fighters and to defend the harbour with an AA concentration over the pier.
 The effect was dramatic: thereafter not a single bomb hit a ship or the jetty and many aircraft sheered off without attacking, with 156th LAA Bty scoring a number of 'kills'.
 However, the LAA positions were the target for 'flak suppression' attacks by several aircraft at once.
 The assault by paratroops and glider troops was launched on 20 May, after another 2-hour air raid in which 156 LAA Bty on its exposed high ground around the airfield suffered severely.
 The airfield was one of the Germans' principal objectives and the LAA gunners used their Bofors and small arms against low-flying fighter-bombers and then against the transport aircraft and gliders: 156 LAA Bty fired 1500 rounds of Bofors ammunition and scored numerous hits.
 The gliders and paratroops dropped either side of Maleme in order to capture it by a converging attack, but many fell among the New Zealand defenders and the AA positions and casualties on both sides were considerable.
 During the day AA guns were moved from Suda Bay to prevent a sea landing at Maleme, then moved back.
 Two guns were moved to help the New Zealand Division.
 By the end of the day several guns had been knocked out or overrun and most gunners were fighting as infantry.
 Major Kay was last seen making his way to a neighbouring Royal Marines AA position.
-Nevertheless, the Germans had still not secured the airfield: next day in was in No man's land between the two sides.
+Nevertheless, the Germans had still not secured the airfield: next day it was in No man's land between the two sides.
 The initial attacks on Heraklion had also been held off: the LAA guns shot down 15 Junkers Ju 52 transports and decimated the descending paratroopers.
 However, during the afternoon of 21 May the Germans began landing aircraft with reinforcements directly onto Maleme airfield under fire.
 There was ferocious fighting round the airfield that night, but by dawn the counter-attacks had to be called off in the face of mounting German air superiority.
 By 24 May Canea was in flames after repeated bombing and the remaining AA guns were being moved about, constantly engaging enemy aircraft.
 By 26 May the situation was untenable and the remaining troops began withdrawing to the south of the island for evacuation.
 That night two officers and 20 men of 156 LAA Bty fought their way out of Suda with the New Zealanders after using their Bofors as field guns, and made their way to the coast three days later.
 Several thousand men were taken off each night, and most of the Heraklion force was successfully evacuated, but thousands were captured on the island or lost when the ships came under air attack.
 During the battle the inadequate AA defences had shot down 147 Luftwaffe aircraft and damaged many more: the Germans had been close to calling off the operation because of these unsustainable losses.